 Drug treatment

-Lozenges and lozenges, but not menthol-based:
+Lozenges and lozenges, not menthol-based:

 • septefril;